 Cybercrime is big business.
 If it were measured as a country, then it would be the world’s third-largest economy after the U.S. and China.
-Cybercrime is predicted to inflict damages totaling $6tr USD globally in 2021 and is making headlines on a regular basis.
+Cybercrime is predicted to inflict damages totalling $6 trillion USD globally in 2021 and is making headlines on a regular basis.

 These hackers are no longer the sinister individual alone behind a screen, they are a complicated online network that distributes, shares, and sells data and tools on the dark web.
 They operate in a similar way to a business does – they’re assessing their marketplace, competitors, and doing SWOT analyses to create a pipeline of features for their hacking tools.

-As their organization increases, so does the sophistication and success rate of their attacks.
+As their organisation increases, so does the sophistication and success rate of their attacks.
 And the payload that’s making headlines and keeping business up at night (with good reason) is ransomware.

 Rising tide of ransomware